polarityio/polarity-forms/README.md

 The Polarity Forms integration enables users to submit form based feedback/requests via email.
 The integration can easily be customized with your own forms.

+# Data

+When a form is submitted by a user, the submitted form will include the following information:

+* Username
+* User Email
+* User FullName
+* Integrations that returned results for the user including summary tags (if enabled)
+* Custom Form Data

 # Integration Options

 ### SMTP Host